offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 '-----'     "peering connection"    '-----'
 ```

-VPC peering is a two step process:
+VPC peering is a two-step process:

 1. To peer VPCs, a VPC peering request must first be made.
 The initiator sends a request to the recipient, which the recipient can either accept or deny.
 The initiator and recipient may be the same account or completely different accounts.
 Either way, the recipient must explicitly accept the VPC peering request before the VPCs peer.